weaversa/MPHF/README.md

 Here, `pElement` is a pointer to `nElementBytes` number of bytes.
 The key unique to this element is returned.

-The MPHF can be queried against an already hashed element like so:
+The MPHF can be queried against an already hashed element, like so:

 ```
 uint32_t key = MPHFQueryHash(mphfq, (MPHFHash) {.h1 = hash});
 ```

-When querying is finished, the querier can be freed like so:
+When querying is finished, the querier can be freed, like so:

 ```
   MPHFQuerierFree(mphfq);